 Coordinates: N 54.31294, W 3.08336

-Continue northwards along the attractive tree-lined shore with glimpses of the lake through the trees.
+Continue northwards along the narrow road, following the attractive tree-lined shore with glimpses of the lake through the trees.
 After approx 0.7 miles, pass Parkamoor jetty where the Steam Yacht Gondola sometimes stops.
 A short distance beyond is Dodgson Wood car park on the right which is free and gives good access to the adjacent rough shingle shore where you can fully appreciate the wonderful views across the lake.
 Much of this shoreline has open access and there are a few free car parks along the way.
 Continue on for approx 0.6 miles to another car park, Bailiff Wood, on the right.
 The quiet road continues to meander along the pleasing shoreline for another 1.1 miles to Machell’s Coppice car park on the right.

 Distance: 17.1 miles

 Machell’s Coppice is another wonderful lakeshore access area on Coniston Water.
 The large open shingle delta, formed around a stream, normally extends out beyond the trees into the lake and so provides fabulous views over the whole lake and towards the Coniston mountain range across the water.
 The large free car park allows easy access across the minor road to the adjacent shore and there are a few picnic tables.
 The wooded slopes above are the western extreme of Grizedale Forest and there is a short walk up into the woods from the car park for better lake views.
 No facilities.

 Turn right out of the car park and continue northwards along the lakeshore road for approx 0.5 miles to Brantwood car park on the right.